-Back in May, Brazil formally requested membership at the Organization for Economic Co-operation and Development (OECD).
-The current political uncertainty, however, could be a dealbreaker.
+Back in May, Brazil formally requested membership in the Organization for Economic Co-operation and Development (OECD).
+The current political uncertainty, however, could be a deal-breaker.
 Nevertheless, the ‘Club of the Rich’ will debate Brazil’s request on Wednesday.

 Still battling its worst recession in history, Brazil wants to send a positive message to investors.
 While previous administrations have focused on relations with developing nations, Michel Temer’s government wants to strengthen ties with the U.S. and Europe.